AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphlql-api-content-fragments.md

 In GraphQL for AEM, the schema is flexible.
 This means that it is auto-generated each and every time a Content Fragment Model is created, updated or deleted.
 The data schema caches are also refreshed when you update a Content Fragment Model.

-The Sites GraphQL service listens (in the background) for any modifications done to a Content Fragment Model.
-When updates are detected, just that part of the schema is regenerated.
+The Sites GraphQL service listens (in the background) for any modifications made to a Content Fragment Model.
+When updates are detected, only that part of the schema is regenerated.
 This optimization saves time and provides stablity.

-So for example, if you install a WKND package, then modify the Adventure model, only `AdventureModel` GraphQL type will get updated, whereas `ArticleModel` will remain the same.
+So for example, if you install a package containing Content-Fragment-Model-1 and Content-Fragment-Model-2, then modify Content-Fragment-Model-2, only the `Model-2` GraphQL type will get updated, whereas `Model-1` will remain the same.

 >[!NOTE]
 >
 >This is important to note in case you want to do bulk updates on Content Fragment Models through the REST api, or otherwise.

-The schema is served through the same endpoint as the GraphQL queries, but the client has to handle that the schema is called with the extension GQLschema.
-So for an example, doing a simple `GET` request on `/content/graphql/endpoint.GQLschema` will result in the output of the schema with the Content-type: `text/x-graphql-schema;charset=iso-8859-1`.
+The schema is served through the same endpoint as the GraphQL queries, with the client handling the fact that the schema is called with the extension `GQLschema`.
+For example, performing a simple `GET` request on `/content/graphql/endpoint.GQLschema` will result in the output of the schema with the Content-type: `text/x-graphql-schema;charset=iso-8859-1`.

 ## Fields {#fields}